 Connectivity and Power Accuracy

-As with many tire drive trainers, the base model is a dumb trainer, but it can go quasi-turbo by adding speed or cadence and pairing it with Zwift, Rouvy, or a bevy of other training programs.
-Now, it doesn't become smart or controllable, but it transmits data, and the program responds to the data you're producing, which keeps your stats accurate and hopefully casts some sort of illusory spell to help you trick yourself into better performance.
+As with many tire drive trainers, the base model is a dumb trainer (meaning no "smart" features), but it can go quasi-turbo by spending a little more and adding a speed or cadence sensor and pairing it with Zwift, Rouvy, or a bevy of other training programs.
+Now, it doesn't become smart or controllable.
+Still, it transmits data, and the program responds to the data you're producing, which keeps your stats accurate and hopefully casts some sort of illusory spell to help you trick yourself into better performance.

-Given the crutch of not having power data, this machine isn't going to top this test metric.
-The sensor does a fine job of connecting over its two communication protocols, but that doesn't change the fact that you're only getting speed or cadence.
-But if you want to pay enough for good power data, you might as well just get a powertap or pedals that can pair with your training app with the primary benefit of being able to be used out on the road.
-That being said, if you're after power (and accuracy), you have lots of impressive options to choose from among the direct drive models.
+Given the crutch of not having power data, this machine will not top this test metric.
+The sensor does a fine job of connecting over its two communication protocols, but that doesn't change the fact that you're only getting speed or cadence data.
+But if you want to pay enough for good power data, you might as well get a PowerTap or pedals that can pair with your training app with the primary benefit of being able to be used out on the road.
+That being said, if you're after power (and accuracy), you have lots of impressive options to choose from among the direct-drive models.

 The Fluid 2 features a uniquely light flywheel.
 The high performance without a heavy flywheel is widely attributed to the PowerTuned technology.
-We researched this pretty exhaustively and weren't able to find much beyond powercurve charts, so it appears to be more of an ideally-tweaked configuration than an advanced material or mechanical design, but again, we couldn't find much information on it.
-In any case, the outcome of whatever they did is still pretty sweet because it did as well as or better than other tire drive trainers.
+We researched this pretty exhaustively and couldn't find much beyond power curve charts.
+Hence, it appears to be more of an ideally-tweaked configuration than an advanced material or mechanical design, but again, we couldn't find much information on it.
+In any case, the outcome of whatever they did is still pretty sweet because it did as well as other tire drive trainers.

-Again, this is a bit hard to determine because of the limited information, but it appears that the light flywheel also reduced the unnatural slippage and molasses-feel you sometimes get with heavier, clunkier trainers.
-That means that when we were coasting for a second or needed to jump on it and start slamming on the pedals, there wasn't a delay because the tires had to get enough traction to push a 20-pound flywheel.
-It just responds naturally, and the resistance is there when you needed it.
+Again, this is a bit hard to determine because of the limited information.
+Still, it appears that the light flywheel also reduced the unnatural slippage and molasses-feel you sometimes get with heavier, clunkier trainers.
+That means that when we were coasting for a second or needed to jump on it and start slamming on the pedals, there wasn't a delay because the tire had to get enough traction to push a 20-pound flywheel.
+It just responds naturally, and the resistance was there when you needed it.
 In this way, it is a little closer to the direct drives, but it's still just not on the same plane.
-Not to mention, that particular model has features that allow it to stutter and shake when you cross over cobbles or gravel in Zwift and other training apps.
+Not to mention, some direct-drive models have features that allow them to stutter and shake when you cross over cobbles or gravel in Zwift and other training apps.

 This machine uses the classic design but improves upon it in subtle ways.
 The most important aspect is the resistance unit, which Saris seems to have mostly mastered.
 It uses a cooling unit to keep the fluid cool, though, like most fluid trainers, there is a fine balance between overheating and high-heat performance, which they do a fairly decent job of sticking.

-Despite the self-cooling fan designed into the flywheel, there are occasional concerns about the tires getting too hot if you're doing 2.5 or 3 hour rides.
-But if you have a good fan blowing and don't do tons of rides over 2.5 or 3 hours, your tires shouldn't be any worse for the wear compared to the average tire drive trainer.
+Despite the self-cooling fan designed into the flywheel, there are occasional concerns about the tires getting too hot if you're doing 2.5 or 3-hour rides.
+But if you have a good fan blowing and don't do tons of long rides, your tires shouldn't be any worse for the wear compared to the average tire drive trainer.

-Understandably, it comes in behind the premium smart trainers, but it gets mad kudos for being both simple and light.
+It's understandable that it comes in behind the premium smart trainers, but it gets kudos for being both simple and light.
 It takes the traditional tire-drive design and figures out how to reduce weight without sacrificing performance.
-Whereas most trainers use extra heavy flywheels to improve the inertia and road-feel, the Fluid 2 has a unique design that allows it to sport a flywheel that's only a few pounds, but it still rolls like the models with much heavier flywheels.
+Whereas most trainers use extra heavy flywheels to improve the inertia and road feel, the Fluid 2 has a unique design that allows it to sport a flywheel that's only a few pounds, but it still rolls like the models with much heavier flywheels.

-All in all, it's a cleverly simple design that gets the job done, and that's one of the major reasons it earned our Top Pick for Tire Drive Trainer Award.
+All in all, it's a cleverly simple design that gets the job done, and that's one of the major reasons it earned our Best Buy for Tire Drive Trainer Award.
 What it lacks in complexity, it makes up for in convenience and practicality.

 This was one of the most pleasing aspects of the trainer.
-From unboxing to rolling, it is really easy to figure out, assemble, mount, and get going.
-Again, this was a major contributing factor to its Top Pick status.
+It is really easy to figure out, assemble, mount, and get going from unboxing to rolling.
+Again, this was a major contributing factor to its Best Buy status.
 There's nothing like anticipating a ride all day, and when you get home from work, all you have to do is swap skewers (if you want), tighten a few bolts, and fire up your preferred training app.

 You'll see that this one lands alongside other top trainers in this metric.
-The easier initial set-up time definitely goes to the Saris Fluid 2, because it takes about 10 minutes and comes with just about all the tools you'll need.
+The easier initial set-up time definitely goes to the Fluid 2 because it takes about 10 minutes and comes with just about all the tools you'll need.

 Not only is the physical set-up easy, but so is the training app piece.
 That's because Saris doesn't try to trap you in its garden by forcing you to use its native training app - it relies on the robust 3rd party apps.
 Granted, you have to pay for all or most of those services.
 Either way, we appreciate that Saris focuses on developing good machines.

 Weight is the biggest driver for this measure.
 No matter how ergonomically designed a trainer is, if it weighs almost 50 lbs, we're not going to be terribly fond of taking it out to the start line to warm up for 30 minutes for a 90-minute race.
-The Fluid 2 really dominates the pack here.
+The Fluid 2 really does well here.